How to Open the Email Application from Your Android App

 }

-Error Handling and Best Practices in Java
+Java Error Handling and Recommended Practices

 // Inside your Activity or method where you intend to launch the email app